Threshold99/quantumtheoryofmagic/README.md

 'Zero Point Energy' as the energy that makes all this possible.

 [Quantum Mechanics  (superposition) + Observer Effect] × ZPE = Magic

+the Observer's brain waves interacting with the quantum wave equation before collapse.

+the observer intentionally collapses the wave function

+there's some kind of meta shit going on with the observers brain waves pre observation that induce collapse and thus observation